User Profile: Dr. John Fasullo

 Current research: Earth’s climate is changing, and NASA has the numbers to prove it.
-According to data from NASA’s Global Climate Change website based on studies by NASA/NASA’s Goddard Institute for Space Studies (GISS), NOAA, and the University of East Anglia, global mean surface temperature has risen about 0.78˚C (about 1.4˚F) since 1880 (with 9 of the 10 warmest years ever recorded occurring since 2000) and Arctic ice reached its lowest extent ever recorded in the satellite era on September 16, 2012.
+According to data from NASA’s Global Climate Change website based on studies by NASA’s Goddard Institute for Space Studies (GISS), the National Oceanic and Atmospheric Administration, and the University of East Anglia, global mean surface temperature has risen about 0.78˚C (about 1.4˚F) since 1880 (with 9 of the 10 warmest years ever recorded occurring since 2000) and Arctic ice reached its lowest extent ever recorded in the satellite era on September 16, 2012.

 As also noted on the Global Climate Change website, global mean sea level is rising about 3.4 mm per year.
 This is why a drop in global mean sea level of roughly 7 mm during 2010 and 2011 was an unexpected event, and an event well-suited to Dr. John Fasullo’s research interests.

 Dr. Fasullo uses NASA Earth observing data to characterize Earth’s climate and test various theories about the effects of climate change on Earth processes, particularly effects on the energy and water cycles.
 Changes in global mean sea level are indicative of variability of both cycles due to the ocean’s large role distributing global heat and moisture.
 If global sea level falls, such as in 2010-2011, this means that water was prevented from entering the ocean.
 For Dr. Fasullo, this raised the obvious question: Where did this water go and where was it stored?